OB-lab/James_et_al._2021-MBE/README.md

 # Bioinformatics

+This repository outlines the bioinformatics pipeline undertaken for [paper-name].

 ## Quality filtering and trimming

 The Beijing Genomics Institute removed forward barcodes and quality filtered the raw reads to remove reads containing Illumina adaptors, low quality reads (>50% of bases <Q10), and reads with >10% Ns.